sf-wdi-21/notes/week-02/day-03-jquery-templating/howTheInternetWorks.md

 Data is broken into **data packets** and routed to a specific **IP address**.

 ###Data Packets
 Data packets or network packets are a finite chunk of information that is sent from one computer to another.
-Each packet may take a different route to arrive at the same destinate and even arrive in different orders than it had been sent.
-Packets are numbered according to their origional order and reassembled by the reciever to assembly a coherent peice of data.
+Each packet may take a different route to arrive at the same destinate and even arrive a different order than it had been originally sent.
+Packets are numbered according to their initial order and reassembled by the reciever to assemble a coherent peice of data.

 Video: [A packet's journey](https://www.youtube.com/watch?v=ewrBalT_eBM)